nemanjam/mern-boilerplate/README.md

 ## Installation

-Read on how to set up this for development.
+Read on on how to set up this for development.
 Clone the repo.

 ```
 $ git clone https://github.com/nemanjam/mern-boilerplate.git